lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ## The process of abstracting, the tools, and the results of the process

-Even when the ideas the programmer is telling you isn't incoherent, or confused, you should still be prepared to ask what they're talking about *within* the world of abstractions.
-The process is not the as the tools.
+Even when what a programmer in "the industry" is telling you isn't incoherent, or confused, you should still be prepared to ask what they're talking about *within* the subject of abstractions.

+The process is not the same as the tools.
 The tools are not the same as the result.

-Back to `length[A]`.
-This function is the *result* of having found the essence of a problem.
+Back to the abstract `length`.
+This function is the *resulting solution* to the essence of a problem.
 It is not the problem.
 It is not the tool you used for abstracting (finding the essence of) the problem.
-It is, rather specifically, your recording, of the solution you came up with.
+It is, rather specifically, the solution, stored as something you and others can use.

-Nevertheless, be prepared to listen to programmers refer to the essence, the tools for finding the essence, and the resulting solution, as "the abstraction".
+Nevertheless, be prepared to listen to programmers refer to the essence, the tools for finding the essence, and the resulting solution, all, as "the abstraction".
+And then proceed to tag them vaguely as "bad", "unnecessary", etc.

 ## On common phrases

-So how does what I've said so far play with phrases people often throw around?
+On that note: how does what I've said so far play with some of the phrases people in the industry often throw around?

+Let's see.

 ### "That's too abstract"

 This would translate to "That's too essential", which is ridiculous.
-So chances are they are not talking about the essential and the non-essential, and therefore **they are not talking about abstraction at all**.
+Chances are they are not talking about the process of identifying the essential and the non-essential, and therefore **they are not talking about abstraction at all**.

 ### "Abstraction should not be a goal"

 This one is strange.
-Abstraction is not the goal for whom? and when?
-Clearly, if you have a problem P, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
-And considering the fact that we *rarely* attain all the knowledge about the essence of a problem, then it seems that we'll be perpetually looking for it.
-Therefore the process of abstraction is certainly a perpetual goal.
+Clearly, if you have a problem `P`, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
+And considering the fact that we *rarely* attain all the knowledge about the essence of a problem, then it seems that the process of abstraction is certainly a perpetual goal.

 Maybe they mean it in the sense that, if the goal is to swim in the ocean, and you're in the desert, then traveling to the ocean is not the goal?

-In any case, if you find in a situation where what you initially thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your abstraction accordingly.
-If this evolution becomes a nightmare, it will be for reasons entirely unrelated to "the utility of abstraction as a tool".
+In any case, if you find yourself in a situation where what you initially thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your solution accordingly.
+If this revision turns out to be a nightmare to make, it will be for reasons entirely unrelated to the idea of abstraction.
 Maybe your programming language sucks and its type system makes modifications a dangerous and/or tedious endeavor, in which case the problem is *the tool used for abstraction*, which is not the same as *abstraction as a tool*.

-Blaming "abstraction" (as a tool) for nightmares caused by a poor language/type system/etc. is like blaming the idea of software version numbering (as a tool) for nightmares caused by poor software dependency managers.
+Blaming *abstraction as a tool* for nightmares caused by a clumsy language/type system/etc. is like blaming the *software version numbering as a tool* for nightmares caused by clumsy software dependency managers.

 ### "Don't abstract early"

-This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* an abstraction.
+This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* abstracted.
 Literally not one thing.

-For example, when you write the primitive `5` in your language, you are immediately in the realm of abstraction.
-You are not caring about a huge amount of non-essential aspects (operational concerns such as hardware electronics, etc) of using "the number five".
+For example, when you write the primitive `5` in your language, you are using an abstraction.
+You are not caring about the huge amount of non-essential aspects (operational concerns such as hardware electronics, etc) involved in using "the number five".
-`5` being the essential part of "working with the arabic number `5` on a von neumann machine".
+Having the primitive `5` as a tool of expression is the solution to the essence of the problem that is "working with the arabic number `5` on a von neumann machine".

-Moreover, when "Don't abstract early" gets translated to "don't identify the essence of the problem early", then it goes from simply not making sense to flat out harmful.
+Additionally, when "Don't abstract early" gets translated to "Don't identify the essence of the problem early", then the so-called advice goes from simply incoherent to flat out harmful.

-But let's assume the best intentions, and say that, once again, they must be referring to something that has nothing to do with the utility of abstraction.
+But let's assume the best intentions of the person saying these things, and once again consider that they might be referring to something that has nothing to do with the utility of abstraction.

 Then they probably mean "Don't put layers of indirection before you know you will need them", which can be reduced to "Don't use things before you know you will need them", and eventually reduced to some truistic advice such as "think before you act".

 Also, note that *abstraction* cannot possibly be "indirection".
-Abstraction is precisely the opposite: It is what deals with a problem more directly, with **nothing** in between, and **nothing** around it.
+Abstraction is precisely the opposite: It is for you to deal with a problem directly, with **nothing** in between.
+With the least possible amount of assumptions.